Battle of New Orleans

 As Jackson prepared for the attack, his primary concern was the lack of manpower.
 He had one thousand regulars and fewer than two thousand militia to face twice as many British soldiers.
 The available American naval force, under Master Commandant Daniel Patterson, consisted of six small, unnamed gunboats; the Louisiana, a more formidable craft without a crew to man it; and the Carolina, a schooner that happened to be in New Orleans.
-Ultimately Jackson put together a polyglot fighting force that included two divisions of the Louisiana militia, Native Americans, African Americans, and Baratarians (or pirates) who worked for Jean Laffite.
-Many Americans questioned the loyalty of French-speaking Louisianans and the wisdom of arming African Americans and pirates with guns.
+Ultimately Jackson put together a polyglot fighting force that included two divisions of the Louisiana militia, Native Americans, free people of color, and Baratarians (or pirates) who worked for Jean Laffite.
+Many Americans questioned the loyalty of French-speaking Louisianans and the wisdom of arming free Black men and pirates with guns.

 The Attack on New Orleans Begins